tkhamez/neucore/doc/Documentation.md

 ### Account status

-There a two account status: standard and managed.
+There a two account status: "standard" and "manually managed".

 - The status can be changed at any time by a user admin.
 - If the status is changed, all groups are removed.
 New groups can be added manually in the same way as for normal accounts.
-- Automatic group assignment is disabled for managed accounts, "Required Groups" are still checked, see below.
+- Automatic group assignment is disabled for manually managed accounts, "Required Groups" are still checked, see below.
-- Groups are never deactivated for managed accounts.
+- Groups are never deactivated for manually managed accounts.
-- There is a separate login URL for managed accounts that does not require ESI scopes (must be allowed in the settings).

 ## Multiple EVE Logins